dspig/file-manager/README.md

   of making all tests synchronous.
 Given more time, I would probably try to implement something similar to Ecto sandboxes, enabling each test to run independently from other tests.
+- **Use of CQRS** I'm tempted to breakout the commands (e.g. create_file, write_file, create_directory, etc.) into separate modules because otherwise the FileManager module becomes a little bit unwieldy.
+Punting on that additional complexity until I can figure out if there's function refactoring I can do to share logic between the commands.